JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 ---
 class: dropdown hint
 ---
 What we're seeing is not an image digest, but rather a container ID.
-This is a unique identifier that `docker` create for each container.
+This is a unique identifier that `docker` creates for each container.
 If you were to run the same command again, you will receive a different identifier, for instance:

 ```{code-block} bash